vanshshah164/plant_disease_prediction/README.md

 # plant_disease_prediction
-# Install required Libraries
+ Install required Libraries
-# To Run the Project,
+ To Run the Project,
-# Run this Command in terminal And you are good to go
-  streamlit run app/main.py
+ Run this Command in terminal And you are good to go python -m streamlit run app/main.py